-1. The historical and cultural resources of the Salt Pond Region are a valuable asset to the communities in Westerly, Charlestown, South Kingstown and Narragansett.
+- A. Introduction - 1.
+The historical and cultural resources of the Salt Pond Region are a valuable asset to the communities in Westerly, Charlestown, South

+Kingstown and Narragansett.
 CRMC considers preservation of these resources as a high priority for the SAMP and utilizes the CRMC application process to ensure that the Rhode Island Historical Preservation and Heritage Commission (RIHPHC) has the opportunity to research various locations in the Salt Pond Region.

-B. Policies

-- Applications for major activities within the salt ponds watershed shall be forwarded to RIHPC for review and comment as part of the standard CRMC regulatory process. - 2.
-Areas that are likely archeological sites due to prior knowledge, or conducive environmental factors including, but not limited to, proximity to salt and freshwater, small south-facing slopes, and well drained soils, are identified by RIHPHC.
-Though other areas may exist and RIHPHC reserves the right to require additional information and potential digs, these areas are identified to give applicants a sound idea of areas of
+- B. Policies - 1.
+Applications for major activities within the salt ponds watershed shall be forwarded to RIHPC for review and comment as part of the standard CRMC regulatory process. - 2.
+Areas pre-identified by RIHPC-that are as likely archeological sites due to prior knowledge, or conducive environmental factors including, but not limited to, proximity to salt and freshwater, small south-facing slopes, and well drained soils, are shown in Figure 9-8identified by RIHPHC.
+Though other areas may exist and RIHPHC reserves the right to require additional information and potential digs, these areas are identified to give applicants a sound idea of areas of concern.

-- concern.
 Applicants for activities proposed within these areas will likely be required by RIHPHC to perform a phase I archeological investigation. - 3.
 The CRMC will await the response of RIHPHC prior to completion of its own staff review and subsequent Council decision.
 Unless a special exception occurs, the Council will incorporate the RIHPC guidance into its regulatory decision-making and permit stipulations.
 If a proposed project is located in a demarcated RIHPHC area of interest, it may be helpful to contact RIHPHC prior to filing an application with CRMC, in order to be aware of their potential concerns. - 4.
 Where possible, those sites identified by RIHPHC as having potential historical or archeological significance will be incorporated into the buffer zone by extending the boundary of the buffer where appropriate.